Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: Method validation with mock data

 \subsection{Priors of the Bayesian analysis}

-For each mock data set, we first obtain the stellar orbit distribution by fitting the luminosity distribution and kinematic data.
-We then adopt Bayesian analysis to fit the mock age map.
-Recent works have shown that stellar ages are strongly correlated with stellar kinematics in both real observations (e.g., \citealp{Zhu2022a}) and simulations (e.g., \citealp{Trayford2019,Bird2013,Stinson2013}).
-Old stars are usually random-motion dominated, while young stars tend to form a rotation-dominated disk.
-Therefore, we use the correlation between the stellar age and the orbit's circularity to set the prior of the orbit's stellar age.\\
+For each mock data set, we first obtained the stellar orbit distribution by fitting the luminosity distribution and kinematic data.
+We then adopted a Bayesian analysis to fit the mock age map.
+Recent works have shown that stellar ages are strongly correlated with stellar kinematics in both real observations (e.g. \citealp{Zhu2022a}) and simulations (e.g. \citealp{Trayford2019,Bird2013,Stinson2013}).
+Old stars are usually dominated by random motion, while young stars tend to form a rotation-dominated disk.
+Therefore, we used the correlation between the stellar age and the orbit circularity to set the prior of the stellar age of the orbit.\\